gregrickaby/nextjs-blog/README.md

 NEXT_PUBLIC_GOOGLE_ANALYTICS="UA-1234567-X"
 ```

-### Optional: Pull from Vercel
+### Optional: ull from Vercel

-If you have a project on Vercel, you could also add the ENV variables there, and then pull them down:
+If you have a project on Vercel, add the ENV variables under "Project Settings" and pull them down:

 Link project w/ Vercel: